YoannBuzenet/react-image-manager/README.md

 [Gist](https://gist.github.com/YoannBuzenet/0ad6c2aa5f8f815e91282e2e26be949d) on how to resize the image with sharp library, server side

-TO DO
+# TO DO

-- Search how to make the component props displayed on vscode thanks to ts
+### FIRST

-- Add types in index.d.ts
+- Typescript ftw : add types everywhere and pass everything in .tsx

-- Allow better override of CSS and css-in-js
-- We can zoom and rotate the image in uploader
+### THEN

+- Refacto, code is awful rn omg
+- Allow more customization by user

 HELP ME ?